Skip to main content

 No more spreadsheet manipulation to get totals

-As a bonus, you get reports that automatically total each customer and subtotal each location and the different work done.
+As a bonus, you receive reports that automatically total each customer and subtotal each location, as well as the different work done.
 Now that is easy!

 Find more articles in our Help Center.
 And go ahead and bookmark the site! 😎